rishadha/chat-app/README.md

 Certainly!
-Here's a README file template you can use to document your project which uses Socket.IO for real-time messaging and Daisy UI for the frontend, built on the MERN stack:
+Here's a README file you can use this for real-time messaging and Daisy UI for the frontend, built on the MERN stack:

 # MERN Real-Time Chat App